-Information already submitted to the state must be reinforced at the hearing.
-Any details not previously addressed should be presented.
-This will be your final opportunity to submit any new evidence or testimony.
+Any information or documentation submitted with the unemployment claim response or appeal must be reinforced at the hearing.
+Any details not previously addressed should be presented, as allowable.
+Due to Unemployment Insurance Integrity rules any information that was available at the time of a claim response but was not provided may be excluded.
+The hearing will likely be your final opportunity to submit evidence or testimony.